zinefer/zinefer.github.com/content/posts/diagnosing-apparent-step-loss-on-laser-cutter/index.md

   <img src="backlash.svg" width="600"/>
 </center>

 [Backlash](https://en.wikipedia.org/wiki/Backlash_(engineering)) is the space between the teeth of engaged gears.
 Every geared system has some amount of backlash and since my laser does not have [encoders](https://en.wikipedia.org/wiki/Encoder) like some of the more expensive machines so there is no feedback after a move command.
-Because of this, each time either axis motor of my laser reverses direction there is a small amount of backlash error that gets added to the position of the laser head.
+Because of this, each time either axis motor reverses direction there is a small amount of backlash error that gets added to the position of the laser head.
 With a complicated enough path, over time the error will accumulate and every relative move will slowly drift off position.

 # A solution